|No 301 Polish Squadron Photo Gallery

 RAF Swinderby, June 1941.
 Wellington Mk I GR-W, W5690.
 Notice the unit's logo painted on the fuselage at the picture with bowser.

 The above five photographs show the Wellington Mk II, GR-K, being readied for the mission at RAF Hamswell in Fall 1942.
-Top/left clockwise: some ordnance ready to be loaded; the crew with Mae West - in a middle with a is
+Top/left clockwise: some ordnance ready to be loaded; the crew with Mae West - in a middle,

 pilot F/O Wlosinski; the a/c ground crew with its